agboom/sbt-steps/README.md

 ```

 If the input fails to parse, an error is shown in the step status when running `ci`.

+> [!NOTE]
+> Without invoking `withInput` the input is left empty.
+This will succeed only if the
+> task's parser supports empty input.
+A leading space is not needed for inputs, because
+> it's automatically added.

 ### Use command steps